Vetronus/modern-html5-menu/README.md

-### A clean and minimilastic menu for your website that's modern in every way.
-It can resize into a hamburber menu on small devices and a band type menu on wide screens.
-It does all this without a single JavaScript code.
+#### A clean and minimilastic menu for your website that's modern in every way.
+It can resize into a hamburger menu on small devices and a sleek band type menu on wide screens.
+It does all this without a single line of JavaScript.